SeniorThrive Privacy & Data Sharing Policy

 Tracking & Third-Party Analytics

 We and selected third-party partners may link your SeniorThrive web-app usage with activity on other websites for analytics, advertising measurement, or retargeting.
+For a detailed list of all cookies and tracking technologies we use, please see our Cookie Policy.

 Cookie Banner Controls:

-Our cookie banner offers at least three tiers—Necessary, Functional, and Marketing.
+Our cookie banner offers at least three tiers, Necessary, Functional, and Marketing.
 You choose which to allow.

 Browser Settings: